 You may be also lucky enough to spot a javelina (a small mammal that resembles a wild pig) or a ringtail (which looks like a cat with a long striped tail.)

 There are no moose in the Grand Canyon, however.
 It’s way too hot for moose to live here.
 If you see a photo claiming to show a moose in the Grand Canyon, it’s actually an elk.

 These rare birds (only a few hundred remain in the world) may be spotted flying around the canyon.
-My biggest wildlife thrill ever came in 2009 when I saw a condor sitting on a rock just 15 feet away from me at the North Rim.
+My biggest wildlife thrill ever came several years ago when I saw a condor sitting on a rock just 15 feet away from me at the North Rim.
 At the time, less than 200 condors existed in the wild, so it was thrilling to see one so close.

 The ranger told gawkers that the bird actually shouldn’t let people get so close, and he was worried about it.
 The bird, number A7, as you can see from its marking, had flown away by the time I returned 20 minutes later.

 Look for condors flying around above the rims.
 Condors are probably the most noteworthy endangered species in the Grand Canyon.

 The symbol of America has made a great comeback over the past few decades.
 Now you can see bald eagles at the Grand Canyon, especially down along the Colorado River where they hunt for tasty fish.

 Birds of prey abound at the Grand Canyon, which makes sense since there are so many rodents and small animals for them to eat.
 Several species of hawks, peregrine falcons, and Mexican spotted owls all live in and above the Canyon.